AlirezaDelavari1/Heat-Transfer/README.md

 # Heat-Transfer

-The task was to calculate the temperature profile and heat transfer from the fin in the Images folder.
+The task was to calculate the temperature profile and heat transfer from the fin in the Images folder.(A rotary Fin with a Triangular cross-section)

 Given: